Skip to main content

 Nursing Career Outlook in Texas

-Aspiring nurses—both recent college grads and working professionals considering a career change—may be wondering whether the national nursing career outlook is consistent with the job outlook for nurses in Texas.
-In short, the answer is yes, but let’s take a look at the numbers.
+It seems the nursing career outlook is being discussed everywhere, from news headlines to the halls of government.
+"We’re going to need a lot more nurses," reads one headline, and "Texas nurses join call for Congress to address root causes of [the] nursing shortage," proclaims another.
+Aspiring nurses, both recent college grads and professionals considering a career change, may wonder whether the national nursing career outlook is consistent with the job outlook for nurses in Texas.
+In short, the answer is yes and in many ways the demand in Texas is even greater.
+Let’s take a look at the numbers.

 Learn more about Baylor University's Distance ABSN program